Building Permit Application

 - Bring any proposed changes to the attention of the Building Official as soon as possible.
 These changes will require approval in the same manner as the original building plans.

-The required application to construct, demolish, renovate, plumbing, signage, pools, and hot tubs is available through link below:
+The required application to construct, demolish, renovate, plumbing, signage, pools, and hot tubs is available through Cloudpermit at the link below.
+You will be required to create a profile through Cloudpermit before you can submit an application through the platform:

 If you have any questions or inquiries please contact: